-Overestimation does not only apply to ourselves.
-We also show a serious bias when estimating the intelligence and talent of our children.
-We’ll talk about the evolutionary explanation of these positive illusions in the next chapter.
+Overestimation does not only apply to our sense of self.
+We also demonstrate a serious bias when estimating the intelligence and talent of our children.
+We will talk about the evolutionary explanation of these positive illusions in the next chapter.
 Interestingly, depressed people appear to have a more accurate view of their skills and talents than psychologically healthy people.
 That phenomenon is called 'depressive realism'.

-That’s it for some of the most prominent biases.
+That isit with regards to some of the most prominent biases.
 As Dan Ariely (2010) summarizes it: ‘Even the most analytical thinkers are predictably irrational; the really smart ones acknowledge and address their irrationalities’.
-That is the purpose of this course.
+Herein lies the purpose of this course.

 Summary: